plugn/veriform/README.md

 Veriform
 ========

 Veriform is a small and flexible HTML Form data validator

 Imagine, you have a HTML Form on your page.
-So
+So, there are two ways of usage.

 ``` javascript